ImageMagick v6 Examples --

 [IM Output] [IM Output] [IM Output] [IM Output] [IM Output]

-Note how this is different to the 'simpler' "-shear" operator, in that both the X and the Y shears are applied together.
-This allows the shear (with some proportional scaling) to perform proper rotations of the image about the origin point.
+Note how this is different to the 'simpler' Shear Operator, in that both the X and the Y shears are applied together, rather than consecutively.
+This allows the affine version of shear (with some proportional scaling) to perform proper rotations of the image about the origin point.

-The actual value use for the shear, is also not an angle, though is related.
-That is a shear value of '1' will result in a 45 degree shear, while a value of '.5' is an approximate 30 degree shear.
+The actual value use for the shear, is also not an angle, though is related (see below).
+That is, a shear value of '1' will result in a 45 degree shear, while a value of '.5' is an approximate 30 degree shear.
 This gets more complex however if some scaling or both X and Y shears are also applied at the same time.

 Affine Rotations